NDR008/DiceGameMDP/readme.md

 | Delta  | -0.04 | -0.0013 | 0.000815 |

 This result is extremely interesting and suggests that:
-a) either the policy iteration was less optimal than the value iteration since for the same game seeds, it produced a differen result, and it is known that the value iteration had more iteration loops.
+a) either the policy iteration was less optimal than the value iteration since for the same game seed, the agents produced a different result, and it is known that the value iteration had more iteration loops.
 Thus implying that in a later value iteration, the value changed such that the policy differed.
 or b) that the choice of initialised policy / value tables and their influence way that algorithm picked the best action when more than one action would lead to the same value from a given state.

 This different of the algorithms was no longer detectable on more complex games such as that of game1 and game2 as shown in the following tables.